lukzhang/token_sale/README.md

 Webpage hosting the token sale: https://lukzhang.github.io/token_sale/

 With metamask, connect to Rinkeby network and buy some tokens.
-If you need tokens, use https://faucet.rinkeby.io/
+If you need free ether, use https://faucet.rinkeby.io/